-- Students who feel that they have been mistreated in a manner that is not directly addressed by any of the specific policies identified above are encouraged to refer to the policies and procedures governing student complaints, grievances, and appeals within their school.
-Relevant school policies include the following: - School of Health Professions: Student Complaint Resolution and Hearing Policy (addresses academic and non-academic issues, including grade appeals) and Academic Misconduct Policy (addresses academic complaints against a student) - School of Medicine

-Lubbock: Student-Faculty Dispute Resolution Policy, Student-Student Dispute Resolution Policy, Part IV Anti-Discrimination and Title IX, - School of Nursing: Academic Grade Challenges/Appeals and Complaint or Grievance Resolution (Non-Grade Grievance) - d.
+- 1. Students who feel that they have been mistreated in a manner that is not directly addressed by any of the specific policies identified above are encouraged to refer to the policies and procedures governing student complaints, grievances, and appeals within their school.
+Relevant school policies include the following: - a.
+School of Health Professions: SHP Student Policies: https://hscweb.ttuhsc.edu/health-professions/current/policies.aspx.
+SHP OP: ST.03 Academic Grade Appeal and SHP OP: ST.19 Non-Grade Grievance Policy - b.
+School of Medicine-Lubbock: Student-Faculty Dispute Resolution Policy, Student-Student Dispute Resolution Policy, Part IV Anti-Discrimination and Title IX, - c.
+School of Nursing: Academic Grade Challenges/Appeals and Complaint or Grievance Resolution (Non-Grade Grievance) - d.
 Jerry H. Hodge School of Pharmacy: Non-Grade Grievance Resolution - e.
 Graduate School of Biomedical Sciences: Complaints Policy - 2.
 Students should process their complaints or appeals through the appropriate channels.
 Procedures are delineated in the policies identified above.
 Students are required to bring their concerns to the designated student affairs officer of their school.
 The student affairs officer in each school is as follows: - a.
 School of Health Professions: Associate Dean for Admissions and Student Affairs - b.
 School of Medicine-Lubbock: Assistant Dean for Student Affairs - c.
 School of Nursing: Associate Dean for Admissions, Student Affairs, and Enrollment Management - d.
 Jerry H. Hodge School of Pharmacy: Associate Dean for Student Affairs and Student Affairs - e.
-Graduate School of Biomedical Sciences: Assistant Dean - The deans of the schools have final authority in resolving disputes related to academic issues, such as grading and promotion, and in non-academic issues involving the school's faculty and staff. - 4.
+Graduate School of Biomedical Sciences: Assistant Dean

+- 3. The deans of the schools have final authority in resolving disputes related to academic issues, such as grading and promotion, and in non-academic issues involving the school's faculty and staff. - 4.
 Every effort should be made to resolve complaints against faculty and other school personnel at the school level.
 If the complaint is about personnel or services at the institutional level, the student is advised to contact TTUHSC Student Affairs in accordance with the following institutional-level student complaint procedures.
 These procedures are also published on the HSC Student Affairs website.